Mixing of COVID-19 vaccines not protocol yet, clarifies Centre | Law-Order

 The Government of India on Tuesday clarified that mixing of COVID-19 vaccines is not protocol yet and asserted there is no change in the schedule of two-dose vaccines Covishield and Covaxin.
 Briefing a press on Covid and vaccination-related updates in the country, Chair of the National Expert Group on Vaccine Administration for COVID-19 (NEGVAC) and Member (Health) in NITI Aayog, Dr Vinod K Paul, said

 "We have heard that, it is being said that now only one dose of Covishield would be given.
 I would like to clarify that only two doses of Covishield are scheduled in India.
 After the first Covishield dose is administered, the second dose will be given after 12 weeks.
 There is no change.
-The same schedule is applicable to Covaxin.
-First dose and the second dose after four to six weeks," he said.
+Covaxin also has two doses' schedule, second dose to be administered in 4-6 weeks," he said.
 "Second thing which has come is the mixing of the vaccine.
 Mixing of vaccine is not the protocol yet, the same vaccines (Covishield and Covaxin) to be administered for both doses.
 Stick to the SOP," he added.

 "There is international research underway on the mixing of vaccines as the possibility of a positive effect is also plausible but a harmful reaction cannot be ruled out either.
 It is an unresolved scientific question, science will settle it," he added.
 Earlier, Dr N K Arora, Chairman of COVID-19 working group under the National Technical Advisory Group on Immunisation (NTAGI) said that India may in few weeks start testing the feasibility of a regimen that mixes two different doses of Covid vaccines to see if it helps boost the immune response to the virus.